kumajelly/nihongo-o-benkyou-shimasu/README.md

 ![](/images/nihongo-o-benkyou-shimasu-7.png)

 **Email Notifications**:
-  - Both daily and monthly summaries can be emailed directly, with the content of the summary included in the body of the email for easy reference and review.
+  - Daily summaries, monthly summaries and scenarios can be emailed directly, with the content of the summary included in the body of the email for easy reference and review.

 **OpenAI Integration**:
   - Leveraging the OpenAI API, the project generates translations and detailed annotations.
 This ensures high-quality language outputs while saving time on manual translations.